 Is Barebells actually healthy?

 Barebells has good protein content (20g) but questionable ingredients.
-It contains sucralose (artificial sweetener linked to gut microbiome disruption), maltitol (sugar alcohol that causes bloating), and vegetable oils (processed fats).
+It contains sucralose (artificial sweetener linked to gut microbiome disruption), maltitol (sugar alcohol that causes bloating), sunflower oil (a seed oil), and bovine collagen used to pad the protein.
 The "no added sugar" claim is achieved through artificial sweeteners, not through being genuinely low-sugar.

 Why does Barebells make me bloated?